Foundations of Computation

 There is too much material in the textbook to be covered in a one semester course.
 In order to allow sufficient time for the last three chapters, we will omit some of the material from Chapter 1 and a good deal of Chapter 2.

 The assignments for each week will be collected the following week.
-I will usually hand out solutions to the homework at the same time that I collect the assignments.
-This means that, generally, assignments will not be accepted late.
+Generally, assignments will not be accepted late.

 Although I will collect and grade just a few exercises each week, I encourage you to try as many of the exercises in the textbook as you can find time for.
 It should go without saying that you need to do the reading assignments from the book, but you can only really learn mathematics by doing it!
 During my office hours, I will be happy to answer questions about exercises from the textbook, and I will do some of them as examples in class.